yarhtut/Zelandia_PHP_Slim_Api/README.md

 ##Android

 -   need to comment it out all the debug message (toast)
--   Notification fixes fo RADIUS wifi connection.
+-   Notification fixes for RADIUS wifi connection.